Patient Engagement: A Mom Transforms Experience to Advocacy at UH

 “The most important thing a hospital can do for a patient,” Mrs. Blackburn said, “is to positively partner with them and their family.”

 Dealing with daughter Lily’s complex care needs inspired Chrissie Blackburn to become a nationally known advocate for patient engagement.
-“Lily,” she says, “is the reason why I am doing everything today to improve care for patients and families tomorrow.”
+Lily was the reason why Chrissie poured her heart and soul into doing everything she could to improve care for patients and families in the future.

 Her journey began in San Diego in 2007, when daughter Lily was born with an extremely rare and complex disorder that caused a host of physical malformations.
 Surgeries and checkups became a family routine.
 As the list of specialists and appointments grew, so did the practical and emotional challenges of coordinating Lily’s care.
 Too often, the system seemed to be designed around hospitals and doctors, instead of patients.
 There had to be better ways, Mrs. Blackburn knew, and she set out to find them.